charliecalvert/CloudNotes/Assignments/BridgePattern04.md

 ![Tests][route12]

-[Milagrosamente aprobó el examen][milagro]!
+[Milagrosamente aprobo el examen][milagro]!
 By some miracle we have passed the test!
 Our hope is but a flickering candle, and yet it still burns!

 But what are we going to do about the offending code?
 How can we fix this mess that we commented out: